atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

                  --wait \
                  --namespace <namespace>
              ```
-             Wait until all pods are re-created and back to `Running` status
+             Wait until all pods are recreated and are back to `Running` status.

-         4. Wait for the upgrade to finish
+         4. Wait for the upgrade to finish.
-             The pods will be re-created with the updated version, one at a time.
+             The pods will be recreated with the updated version, one at a time.

              ![upgrade-mode](../../assets/images/confluence-upgrade-2.png)

-         3. Finalize the upgrade
+         3. Finalize the upgrade.
-             After all pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:
+             After all the pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:

              ![upgrade-mode](../../assets/images/confluence-upgrade-3.png)

     === "Bitbucket"
-        1. Put Bitbucket into upgrade mode
+        1. Put Bitbucket into upgrade mode.
-            From the admin page click on *Rolling Upgrade* and set the Confluence in Upgrade mode:
+            From the admin page click on *Rolling Upgrade* and set the Bitbucket in Upgrade mode:

             ![upgrade-mode](../../assets/images/bitbucket-upgrade-1.png)

-        2. Run the upgrade using the Helm
+        2. Run the upgrade using Helm.

             ```shell
             helm upgrade <release-name> atlassian-data-center/bitbucket \